Qubinode/qubinode-installer/docs/qubinode/openshift4_installation_steps.md

 #  Installing an OpenShift 4.x Cluster on a Single Node

 The following documentation will help you deploy an OpenShift Container Platform (OCP) 4.3 cluster, on a single node.
-The installation steps deploys a production like OCP4 cluster, in a environment with 3 controlplane and 3 workers on a KVM hosts running Red Hat Enterprise Linux (RHEL)
+The installation steps deploys a production like OCP4 cluster, in a environment with 3 controlplane and 3 computes on a KVM hosts running Red Hat Enterprise Linux (RHEL)
 ![](https://i.imgur.com/n8TQAyB.png)

 ## Prerequisites